 6.6.
-Batch User Data Import and Update
+Batch User Import and Update

-The user data batch import and update feature allows the administrator to import users, user information and optionally update existing users details by reading data from a simple text file.
-It enables administrators to update the following user data:
+The batch import and update feature allows the administrator to import users, user information and optionally update existing users details by reading data from a simple text file.
+In addition to being able to create users, it enables administrators to update the following user data:

 - · Credit balance

-- · Restriction status
+- Restriction status

 - Full name

-- Email address
+- · Email address

 - Department

 - Office

 - Card/ID Number

 - Card/ID PIN

 - Notes

-Examples of where the batch user details import feature is useful include:
+Examples of where the batch user import feature is useful include:

-- To set the user email addresses that are stored in another system (like a student management system). - When importing user and balance data from another external or legacy system. - When moving user balances from previous PaperCut editions to PaperCut NG.
+- To set the user email addresses that are stored in another system (like a student management system). - When moving user balances from previous PaperCut editions to PaperCut NG - When importing user and balance data from another external system er systems our sources.
+For information about managing a set of users in addition to those in a user directory see Section 23.1, "Internal Users (users managed by PaperCut NG)".